 Best Whole House Water Filter Reviews

 The Pelican Carbon Series Whole House Water Filter is easy to install and requires little maintenance.
 This unit has the ability to filter 600,000 to 1,000,000 gallons of water over five years.
-It has a four-stage filtration system to remove a variety of contaminants, including chlorine, pesticides, pharmaceuticals, and much more.
+It has a four-stage filtration system that removes a variety of contaminants, including chlorine, pesticides and pharmaceuticals.

-The Stage 1 filter on this unit is a 5-Micron Pre-Filter system that is designed to remove sediment and debris as small as 5-microns.
-When replaced every 6-9 months, this filter will protect your appliances and plumbing from sediments such as sand and silt.
-The Stage 2 & 3 filters utilize Catalytic Granular Activated Carbon Media made of coconut activated carbon for filtering chemical contaminants.
+The initial filter stage on this unit is a 5-Micron Pre-Filter system that is designed to remove sediment and debris as small as, you guessed it, 5-microns.
+When replaced every 6-9 months, this filter will protect your appliances and plumbing from sediment such as sand and silt.
+The second and third stage filters utilize Catalytic Granular Activated Carbon Media made of coconut activated carbon for filtering chemical contaminants.
 The fourth stage of filtration is the Copper and Zinc Oxidation Media for preventing and reducing the potential growth of algae and bacteria.

-The Pelican Whole House Filter has been designed with a large diameter tank and has the ability to hold a great deal of water filtration media.
-When it comes time to change the filter, simply swap out the media.
-This improves the lifespan and overall performance of the filter and costs less than replacing the entire tank as you do with many other systems.
+Pelican Water has designed this unit with a large-diameter tank that has the ability to hold a great deal of water filtration media.
+When it comes time to change the filter, simply swap out the media; doing so improves the lifespan and overall performance of the filter and costs less than replacing the entire tank, a task many other systems require.

-Reviewers found this filter easy to install.
-Although the filter is low maintenance, the prefilter will have to be replaced every 6-9 months and the carbon media inside the tank is somewhat pricey when it needs replacing.
-Pelican offers a limited lifetime warranty on this product.
+Reviewers found this whole house filter easy to install.
+Although the filter itself is low maintenance, the pre-filter will have to be replaced every 6-9 months and the carbon media inside the tank is somewhat pricey when it needs replacing.
+Pelican offers a limited lifetime warranty on this whole house unit.

-The Aquasana 10-Year Whole House Water Filter can filter up to one million gallons of water, providing, great tasting, safe drinking water from every faucet in your home.
+The Aquasana 10-Year Whole House Water Filter can filter up to one million gallons of water, providing, great tasting, safe drinking water from every faucet in your home for the next decade.
 It removes 97% of chlorine and reduces the amount of fluoride and other contaminants like lead, mercury, and pesticides.
 The system can also be upgraded to include a salt-free water softener and UV filtration, which is a huge plus if you’re on well water.